Netanyahu in last-minute bid to scupper possible deal to unseat him | Politics

 Prime Minister Benjamin Netanyahu maneuvered on Sunday to try to dissuade opponents from forming a "government of change", with media reports saying a deal to unseat Israel's longest-serving leader could be imminent.

-Netanyahu's rivals have cited his ongoing trial on corruption charges, which he denies, as the main reason why Israel needs a new leader.
-Remaining in government, his critics say, could help Netanyahu in any bid to legislate immunity that could end the proceedings.
+"We are at a fateful moment for Israel's security, character and future, when you put aside any personal considerations and take far-reaching and even unprecedented steps," Netanyahu said in a video statement on Twitter about the proposal.
+However, Saar, a former Likud cabinet minister, swiftly rejected the offer, writing on Twitter: "Our position and commitment are unchanged - to end Netanyahu's rule."

-With a deal with Lapid widely reported to have been finalized just before fighting erupted on May 10 between Israel and Gaza militants, Bennett said during the hostilities he was abandoning efforts to form a coalition with the center and left.
-But a ceasefire is holding, a recent wave of street violence in Israel between Arabs and Jews has ebbed, and a Lapid-Bennett partnership could be back on track.
+There was no immediate comment from Bennett, who has reversed course before over whether to push out Netanyahu.
+Netanyahu's rivals have cited his corruption case as the main reason why Israel needs a new leader, arguing that he might use a new term to legislate immunity to shield himself.

-If Lapid, 57, fails to announce a government by Wednesday, a fifth Israeli election since April 2019 - a prospect Bennett has said he wants to avoid - is likely.
+If Lapid, 57, fails to announce a government by Wednesday, a new election, the fifth since April 2019, is likely.
+Bennett has said he aims to avoid it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)